 The objective of coordinated spatial reuse (Co-SR) is to allow more efficient medium usage by concurrent transmissions of multiple APs using transmit power control.
 The Co-SR transmission is initiated by an AP that obtains a TXOP and becomes the sharing AP.
 The sharing AP transmits a Trigger frame to the shared AP identified by the AP ID carried in the AID12 field of the User Info field of the Trigger frame to initiate the Co-SR transmission.

-(#3650, 2491, 2471, 3952)
+(#3650, 2491, 2471, 3952) When a non-AP STA that supports Co-SR operation (re)associates with an AP, the Co-SR operation is disabled by default.
+A UHR non-AP STA that supports Co-SR operation and that intends to enable or disable Co-SR operation shall follow the rules on how often such requests may be sent as defined in this subclause and the procedure defined in 37.27 (Procedure for operating mode and parameter updates).
+The associated AP shall accept the request and follow the procedure defined in 37.27 (Procedure for operating mode and parameter updates).

 TGbn editor: please add the following subclause as shown below. (#2478, 2480, 2471, 2648, 2651, 2711, 2712, 3650, 3678, 3952, 2121, 252, 2591, 2592, 721)